0yech/42_piscine_kickstart/README.md

 ## Evaluation system

-Maybe you've finished Shell00, or it's very late at night and you're seeing Piscine retryers going over each others computers.
+Maybe you finished Shell00, or it's very late at night and you're seeing Piscine retryers going over each others computers.
 They're most likely evaluating each others.

 During the Piscine at 42, you will be evaluated by the infamous **Moulinette**.
 The Moulinette is a program which consists of brutally strict checks to judge your work.
 But before anything happens through the Moulinette, you will be evaluated by 2 other students.
 This is where peer learning shines.
 - If you are being evaluated by a more experienced person, they should be able to teach you if you have questions or did something wrong.